GRM Consulting

 Appraisal / Umpire Services

-Appraisal and umpire services, including matters under s.128 of the Insurance Act of Ontario.
+Appraisal umpire services for property insurance disputes, including matters connected to s.128 of the Insurance Act of Ontario.

 Court Appearance / Expert Witness

-Court appearance and expert witness support, depending on the matter and scope.
+Court appearance and expert witness support when required, depending on the matter and scope.

 Resources